MichaelWangTW/OpenStreetMap/README.md

 ![Image of Location](https://github.com/ZTong1201/Java/blob/master/project/proj2c/static/test%20demo/location_search.png)
 4. Routing & Turn-by-turn Navigation
 ![Image of Navigatiom](https://github.com/MichaelWangTW/OpenStreetMap/blob/main/image/Path_Find.gif?raw=true)

-#### Run this app
-1. Clone this repo and [library-sp19 repo](https://github.com/Berkeley-CS61B/library-sp19/tree/7fe87114b62fdcf0a6af3ec3d9e96b0ef4f64523) which
-contains necessary libraries, street map data, and all the images.
-2. Import projects into Intellij IDEA and modify project structure to select proj2c as library and static as your source folder.
-3. Run MapServer.java in bearmaps/proj2c, your computer will be acting as a web server.
-4. Right click on map.html locates in static/page, then click on "Open in Browser" (I personally recommend Chrome, however, you can choose whichever you like).
-5. For more detailed setup information, please refer to [CS61B website](https://sp19.datastructur.es/materials/proj/proj2c/proj2c) directly.

 ## Acknowledgments
   - project of [Berkeley CS61B Data Structures](https://sp19.datastructur.es/)